Federating Google Cloud Identities with Azure Active Directory

 attribute mapping

-select rowsurname
+, select the rowsurname

 and setDefault value if null